 In the example above, the pre-filled form could have the fund, gift amount, recurring giving option, and newsletter options already pre-filled.
-(Side note: consider minimizing the number of items you are asking and reducing length friction.)
+(Side note: consider minimizing the number of items you are asking for and reducing length friction.)

 And if you’re emailing a donor and already know who they are, you can also pre-fill the donor’s contact information.